Bethesda, MD Wrongful Death Lawyer

 Damages or Losses

 Finally, you will need to show the court your losses.
 You can achieve this by providing evidence of your medical expenses, loss of consortium, loss of companionship, and other losses related to your loved one’s death.

-Proving all of these elements is essential to get compensation in a wrongful death claim.
+Proving all of these elements is essential to get compensation for a wrongful death claim.
 Failing to do so may put your potential award at risk.
-Our Bethesda, MD, wrongful death lawyers can help you with all of these matters.
+Our Bethesda, MD, wrongful death lawyers can help you with these matters.